mboudreaux123/ec2ssh/README.md

 # ec2ssh

-A bash/zsh function to SSH into an EC2 instance quicker.
+A bash/zsh function to SSH into an AWS Elastic Compute Cloud(EC2) instance quicker.

 NOTE: Won't work if ec2 default username is changed from "ec2-user".